Slow-fast dynamics in a planar parasite--host model with an extinction singularity

-In this work, we introduce an additional (slow) timescale in the Hwang and Kuang model, arising from the assumption that the birth rate and the parasite-independent death rate are small relative to the other quantities governing the model.
-In order to analyze our system, we exploit techniques of Geometric Singular Perturbation Theory (GSPT), stemming from the seminal work of Neil Fenichel \cite{23}, and the more recent \emph{blow-up} technique \cite{40,survey}.
+In order to analyze our model, we exploit techniques of Geometric Singular Perturbation Theory (GSPT), stemming from the seminal work of Neil Fenichel \cite{23}, and the more recent \emph{blow-up} technique \cite{40,survey}.
 Such tools have proven to be effective for analyzing population dynamics evolving on different timescales, such as predator-prey interactions \cite{allee, leslie} and epidemics \cite{SIRS, jardon2021geometric, kaklamanos2024geometric,jardon2021geometric2, bulai2024geometric}.

 The system we analyze is in \emph{non-standard form} \cite{wechselberger2020geometric} and presents a singularity at the extinction state, which we desingularize through the blow-up method.
 Depending on the relationship between the parameters governing the system, we highlight different remarkable behaviors, such as families of slow-fast homoclinic orbits and canard-like transitions generated by trajectories that approach a repelling critical manifold (see Figure \ref{fig:homoclinic} and Appendix \ref{sec:blow-up_d}); we showcase all the possible dynamics in Figure \ref{fig:sketch}, and devote most of the manuscript to rigorously prove under which conditions each of them occurs.
 We exploit the separation of time scales between infection dynamics and demography to fully characterize the asymptotic behavior of our system.
 Another noteworthy feature of the model, both from a mathematical and a biological perspective, is the existence of the endemic equilibrium only for values of the Basic Reproduction Number $\mathcal{R}_0$ very close to 1 (this will be made precise in Section \ref{section:equilibria}; see also Figures \ref{fig:bifurcation} and \ref{fig:end_eq_grad}): infinitesimal variations of the infection rate $\beta$ result in the creation and destruction of a globally stable endemic equilibrium.